To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 A username and password set up through online registration at Professional Heart Daily will be necessary to access the Application System.
 If you have not created an online profile yet, you may register as you enter the Application System by clicking "Sign Up" next to the Log In button on the sign-in page.
 AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA member identification numbers.

 An active AHA Professional Member account is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA member number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than May 30 for the member account number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA no later than one week prior to the application submission deadline for the member account number to be processed and delivered in time for the application deadline.

 Finalists for the Early Career Investigator Award competitions associated with Scientific Sessions will be announced in August.
 The top candidates for the Elizabeth Barrett-Connor Award will present their research results at Scientific Sessions.